Vladimir-csp/uwsm/README.md

 Provides helpers and tools for various operations.
 </summary>

-- `uwsm finalize`: for finalizing service startup (compositor service unit uses `Type=notify`) and exporting variables set by compositor
+- `uwsm finalize`: for explicitly exporting variables to activatoin environments and signal compositor's unit readiness (compositor service unit uses `Type=notify`)
 - `uwsm check may-start`: for checking conditions for launch at login (for integration into login shell profile)
 - `uwsm app`: for launching applications as scopes or services in proper slices